-Works can be sent until October 30th, 2017 to [email protected].
+Works can be sent until October 30th, 2017 through the Open Journal System platform of Iberoamerica Social.
 They will be classified as follows:

 Academic articles: From six to ten original articles of research, reflection or reviews for the dossier, and a section with up to six articles about a free topic.
 The maximum length is 10,000 words.
 The arbitration system of the magazine for this material is of double-blind peer review.